How many siblings are predicted to join the Kindergarten class this year?

 My child plays an instrument.
 How will this be fostered at MTS?

-The instrumental music program at Mount Tamalpais School provides many opportunities for students.
+The instrumental music program at MTS provides many opportunities for students.
 In our general music program, students in the lower grades begin to learn how to read and write music.
 Third graders have units on tone bells, xylophones, and recorders.
-Beginning in the fourth grade, students are invited to take after school private lessons on flute, clarinet, saxophone, trumpet, trombone, and drums.
+Beginning in the fourth grade, students are invited to take after-school private lessons on flute, clarinet, saxophone, trumpet, trombone, and drums.
 Although we do not offer strings, piano, or guitar as a part of this program, we are happy to help students find a teacher for these instruments.
 Our three bands include Junior Band for beginners, Concert Band for students who have been studying their instrument for two or more years, and Jazz Band for more advanced students.
 Bands perform in the Fall and Spring Concerts and in the Band Concert in May.
 Instrumentalists and vocalists are also invited to perform in four recitals, two in the winter and two in the spring.